French Curriculum Statement

 Implementation for MFL:

 Our school follows the Rigolo scheme of work, adapted to meet the needs of our children.
-Details of the topics covered in each year group can be found in the Curriculum Coverage document above.
+Details of the topics covered in each year group can be found in the Curriculum Coverage document below.

 As all children learn at different speeds and have different learning styles, we try to make French lessons as active as possible with carefully chosen songs and activities supplementing the Rigolo scheme.